NeuronAddict/ansible-kali/README.md

 git_email: # git email
 timezone: Europe/Paris # timezone
 vpn_ip_pattern: 192.168 # if vpn is activated, this is a pattern to get the IP, usefull for the set_victim script, that set an ip for a CTF
-vpn_name: # blank or absent to not use vpn, if not blank, you must add a file with {{ vpn_name }}.conf in roles/vpn/files/etc/openvpn with your openvpn conf
+vpn_name: # blank or absent to not use vpn, if not blank, you must add a file with {{ vpn_name }}.conf in openvpn with your openvpn conf
 vm_name: 'my-awesome-vm' # name of the vm
-upgrade_on_playbook: true # upgrade vm on playbook, can be very long, use vagrant box update if possible !
+upgrade_on_playbook: true # upgrade vm on playbook, can be very long, use vagrant box update if possible. box is automatically upgraded when run with unattended upgrades.
 intnet_dhcp: true # use an intnet vbox with dhcp
 enabled_vpn: true # enable vpn at startup
 autologin: true # do not prompt login on lightdm
 no_screen_lock: true # disable lock screen (useful for vms with a complex password)
 local_domains: mydmz mydomain # domains to resolve with local dns (to work with vpn).
-This can lead to dns leak.
+Be carefaul, this can lead to dns leak if you resolve a public domain.
 dns:
   fallback: 8.8.8.8 9.9.9.9 # fallback dns servers
   hosts: | # config to add on /etc/hosts